Giskard-AI/giskard-hub/script-docs/hub/sdk/index.rst

-:og:title: Giskard Hub - Enterprise Agent Testing - SDK Quickstart :og:description: Build enterprise LLM agent testing with our Python SDK.
-Automate testing, manage projects, datasets, and run evaluations.
+:og:title: Giskard Hub - Enterprise Agent Testing - SDK Quickstart :og:description: Get started with the Giskard Hub Python SDK for programmatic LLM agent testing.
+Install, authenticate, and begin building automated testing workflows.

-Quickstart & Setup
+Quickstart & setup
 ==================

-**Giskard Hub is our enterprise platform for LLM agent testing with team collaboration and continuous red teaming.**

-The Giskard Hub Python SDK provides technical users with programmatic access to all enterprise features, enabling automation of agent testing, project and dataset management.
+The Giskard Hub SDK provides a Python interface to interact with the Giskard Hub programmatically.
+This allows you to automate your testing workflows, integrate with your CI/CD pipelines, and build custom tools on top of the Hub.

 .. grid:: 1 1 2 2